Cargill/OpenSIEM-Logstash-Parsing/doc/log_configurations/linux/setting_up_apache.md

 Apache allows us to rotate logs by piping logs to rotatelogs tool https://httpd.apache.org/docs/2.4/logs.html#rotation

-Apache can also send logs directly to syslog, use that instead.
+Apache can also send Error logs directly to syslog.
+Access log would have to be sent to files only.